Phil Bronstein: Personal life

 Bronstein married actress Sharon Stone on February 14, 1998.
 They were unable to conceive children as Stone suffered from an autoimmune disease, resulting in several miscarriages.
 They adopted a baby son, Roan Joseph Bronstein in 2000.
-The couple separated in 2003.
-They completed their divorce on January 29, 2004.
+Bronstein separated from Stone and filed for divorce in 2003, while she was in recovery from a cerebrovascular event she suffered in 2001.
+Stone alleged in interviews that Bronstein's physical abuse of her precipitated her stroke.
+Bronstein and Stone completed their divorce on January 29, 2004.
 At first, Stone and Bronstein shared joint custody of their adopted son, Roan.
 In 2008, a judge gave Bronstein full custody of their son.

 In 2001, Bronstein was attacked by a Komodo dragon at the Los Angeles Zoo.
 He was on a private tour, and a keeper had invited him into the enclosure.
 Bronstein was bitten on his bare foot, as the keeper had told him to take off his white shoes and socks, which the keeper stated could excite the Komodo dragon as they were the same color as the white rats the zoo fed the dragon.
 Although he escaped, Bronstein needed to have several tendons in his foot reattached surgically.

 In 2006, Bronstein married Christine Borders, the daughter of Borders Book Store co-founder Louis Borders.
 She is the founder of "A Band of Wives," a social network for women.
-The couple have two children.
+The couple has two children.

 He sold his Sea Cliff, San Francisco home in 2022.